sjpfenninger/modelling-energy-systems/advanced/nonlinear-v2.md

 ## Algorithms for solving NLPs
 In case of NLPs with multiple decision variables and inequality constraint, the analytical solution of the problem through the application of the Karush Kuhn Tacker problem can be tedious or even not possible.
 Therefore, a set of numerical tools has been developed to solve NLPs.
 In the context of this course, we will focus on one of the most commonly used and powerful tools, the gradient descend method.

-Overall, the algorithms used for numerical optimization can be divided in the three following categories, based on the order of the method.
+Overall, the algorithms used for numerical optimisation can be divided in the three following categories, based on the order of the method.
 1. **Zero-order methods**, which only use function values.
 They are most popular when the gradient and Hessian are difficult to get.
 For example in cases where the objective function is not explicitly defined.
 An example of this method is the Nelder-Mead or downhill simplex method.
 2. **First-order methods**, which use the first derivative of the function.
 Such a method is the steepest or gradient descent.
 These methods are very popular nowadays as they are well suited for large datasets and machine learning.
 3. **Second-order methods**, which utilize the second-derivative of the objective function.
 Such methodologies are used in cases where high accuracy is needed.
 A popular example of a second order numerical method is the Newton, which can be utilized to approximate functions and locate the root of the function derivative, as used in the optimality conditions.